-To send flowers in memory of Muriel Smith, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Muriel Smith, please visit our Heartfelt Sympathies Store.

 July 19, 1924 – February 8, 2019